 Multiple key permits are outstanding in the Laver project that are required prior to development of the deposit.
-These include the mining concession permit, as well as multiple environmental permits.
+These include the mining concession permit, as well as environmental permit.
 Work is currently ongoing internally within Boliden focused on permitting, improving, and advancing the Laver project.